Frequently Asked Questions

 Students attending Ignition will be assigned to small groups led by our experienced IL's (Ignition Leaders).
 If your student becomes ill or has a problem during Ignition, he/she should notify a student leader who will contact an Ignition staff person for instructions.
 Your student should also call or text message you if the problem is serious.
 Please make sure each of you have a cell phone that is fully charged.

 Will I participate in my student’s advising session?

-Parent Orientation will include a brief overview of the advising process and an opportunity to ask questions, however parents will not be involved in the student advising session.
+Parent Ignition will include a brief overview of the advising process and an opportunity to ask questions, however parents will not be involved in the student advising session.
 This allows our professional advisors the opportunity to work directly with students to provide the most efficient process possible.

 Will I participate in my student’s registration process?